AdriaanSadie/SpaceInvaders/README.md

     * The README also indicates where in the code (i.e. files and line numbers) that the rubric points are addressed.

 4. The submission compiles and runs.
-	* The project code compilea and runa without errors.
+	* The project code compiles and runs without errors.
     * CMake and Make is used as building tools.

 Additional requirements: